JesperBorrePedersen/Hamburgian_Culture_Climate_Analysis/README.md

 ## Description

-This repository contains the data and code for our paper: _Distribution modelling reveals the changing niches of pioneering Late Pleistocene populations in northern Europe._
+This repository contains the data, code and supplementary details on the methods of our manuscript: _Distribution modelling reveals the changing niches of pioneering Late Pleistocene populations in northern Europe._

 ## Content
 1. [Authors](#Authors)